wealthkernel/api-documentation-guides/docs/valuations/FAQs.md

 ## Why haven't the valuations been created yet?

-In rare circumstances due delays with our downstream providers, we may be delayed in receiving data required to calculate valuations.
-As soon as the data arrives with us will we endeavour to generate valuations as soon as possible.
+In rare circumstances, we may experience delays in receiving the data needed to calculate valuations from our downstream providers.